ShiftyTR/JATOS_docs/versioned_docs/version-3.7.1/Serving_the_Internet/JATOS-with-Apache.md

 This is an example of a configuration of [Apache](https://httpd.apache.org/) as a proxy in front of JATOS.
 While it's not necessary to run JATOS with a proxy, it's common to do so in order to allow encryption.

 Here I used Apache 2.4.18 on a Ubuntu system.
-I recommend to use at least **version 2.4** since JATOS relies on WebSockets that aren't supported by earlier Apache versions.
+It is necessary to use at least **version 2.4** since JATOS relies on WebSockets that aren't supported by earlier Apache versions.

+A JATOS server that handles sensitive or private data should always use encryption (HTTPS).
+A nice free certificate issuer is [certbot.eff.org](https://certbot.eff.org/) from the Electronic Frontier Foundation.

 I had to add some modules to Apache to get it working: